|

 coffee

-with flamed alcohol.
+flamed

 Carnes